Best practices for second-generation Car-Parrinello ab initio molecular dynamics with CP2K/Quickstep: Optimizing the density-matrix propagation

-It is apparent that the accuracy of our approximate eigenfunction depends only on the accuracy of the short-term integration of the electronic degrees of freedom.
-This is orthogonal to the integration of the ions, where the short-term accuracy is only of minor interest due to the Lyapunov instability.
-Therefore, we concluded that the integration of the ions and the electrons should not be treated on the same footing, even though it is treated as such in CPMD.
-We, therefore, decided to use the ASPC integrator instead, which is an explicit Gear-type predictor-corrector integrator for the integration of the electronic degrees of freedom.
+The accuracy of the propagated electronic structure depends on the short-time integration of the electronic degrees of freedom.
+This is distinct from the nuclear trajectory, where long-time accuracy is limited by the Lyapunov instability of MD.
+CP2G therefore uses an explicit Gear-type ASPC integrator \cite{Gear1971} for the electronic degrees of freedom rather than integrating nuclei and electrons on exactly the same footing as in CPMD.

-Although ASPC is fairly good, it is not fully time-reversible but only time-reversible up to (and including) $\mathcal{O}(O^{K+2}) = \mathcal{O}(h^{k+4})$.
-To what extent this is important is an open question.
-Nevertheless, time-reversibility is assumed to be a desirable property, as the underlying Hamiltonian dynamics is time-reversible.
-A more severe issue is the fact that this particular integrator is not symplectic.
-Typically, explicit integrators are more accurate than implicit ones but are generally less likely to be symplectic.
+ASPC is not fully time-reversible; for order $K$, the time-reversibility error is pushed to high order in the MD time step $h$.
+Time reversibility is desirable because the underlying Hamiltonian dynamics is time-reversible, but the more consequential issue here is non-symplecticity, which manifests as a systematic energy drift.

-The purpose of identifying the optimal order K is to minimize all aforementioned approximations by maximizing the time-reversibility as well as the integration accuracy.
-Typically, that coincides with the K that minimizes the dissipation.
-The procedure is therefore the same as in the previous subsection -- the less energy dissipation, the better -- but an eye should also be kept on the OT convergence criterion.
-Lift different branches out from the relaxation run into separate folders and set \texttt{STEPSIZE} to the previously determined value.
-Vary \texttt{EXTRAPOLATION\_ORDER k} by keeping all other parameters fixed.
-Usually, you will find the best \texttt{EXTRAPOLATION\_ORDER k} somewhere between 0 and 3, causing time-reversibility up to $\mathcal{O}(h^{4})$ and $\mathcal{O}(h^{7})$, respectively.
-Disorder, smaller band gaps, higher temperatures, and larger integration time-steps h are all factors leading to a lower K value, which is preferred, though in our case, the input is the same as in the previous subsection.
+The optimal ASPC order is found in the same way as the corrector step size: restart several short NVE trajectories, keep the previously selected \texttt{STEPSIZE}, vary only \texttt{EXTRAPOLATION\_ORDER k}, and choose the smallest-drift setting that does not degrade the OT convergence.
+Values of \texttt{k} between 0 and 3 are typical.
+More disordered systems, smaller band gaps, higher temperatures, and larger nuclear time steps often favor lower orders.

-As can be seen from Fig.~(3), our initial guess of 3 is already the optimal value, so we keep everything as is and freeze this value from now on throughout the whole simulation.
+For the present benchmark, Figure~\ref{fig:aspc-order} shows that the initial choice \texttt{EXTRAPOLATION\_ORDER 3} is already optimal.
+This value is fixed for all subsequent relaxation and sampling runs.